PrzeMazur95/WannabeGuide/README.md

 ### Authorization with laravel Breeze
 ### Topic model, migration, Api/Web controller, factory
+### api and web routes are grouped by its controller

 ### Api
  * route to see all topics
+ * route to create new topic with request field validation

  ### Web
  * route to see all topics